 Trying to open a jammed bedroom door can be frustrating and sometimes it may seem downright impossible.
-Luckily, opening a stuck door doesn’t have to be as difficult as it may seem at first.
-There are several highly effective solutions that can help you fix the problem quickly and without much effort.
+Luckily, there are several highly effective solutions that can help you fix the problem quickly and without much effort.
+For example. you could:

 - Play with the positioning of the doorknob and the key